Skip to main content

 A long-term care facility must not interfere with a resident exercising his or her right vote, nor may a facility coerce a resident during the voting process.

 Government guidance on voting applies to residents of long-term care facilities, and requires facilities to make accommodations to support residents in voting.
-Consumer Voice calls on all long-term facilities to immediately adopt practices that ensure all residents are able to vote and recommends
+Consumer Voice calls on all long-term facilities to immediately adopt practices that ensure all residents are able to vote and recommends:

 • Requiring facilities to help any resident to vote who expresses a desire to vote, and ensure staff does not make their own determinations about who is eligible to vote.